y-scope/clp/docs/src/dev-guide/tooling-gh-workflows.md

 * `filter-relevant-changes`: Filters the changes in the pull request or commit to determine which of the following jobs should run.
-* `centos74-deps-image`: Builds a container image containing the dependencies necessary to build CLP-core in a CentOS 7.4 x86 environment.
+* `centos-stream-9-deps-image`: Builds a container image containing the dependencies necessary to build CLP-core in a CentOS Stream 9 x86 environment.
 * `ubuntu-focal-deps-image`: Builds a container image containing the dependencies necessary to build CLP-core in an Ubuntu Focal x86 environment.
 * `ubuntu-jammy-deps-image`: Builds a container image containing the dependencies necessary to build CLP-core in an Ubuntu Jammy x86 environment.
-* `centos74-binaries`: Builds the CLP-core binaries in the built CentOS 7.4 container and runs core's unit tests.
+* `centos-stream-9-binaries`: Builds the CLP-core binaries in the built CentOS Stream 9 container and runs core's unit tests.
 * `ubuntu-focal-binaries`: Builds the CLP-core binaries in the built Ubuntu Focal container and runs core's unit tests.
 * `ubuntu-jammy-binaries`: Builds the CLP-core binaries in the built Ubuntu Jammy container and runs